 config: is a module that contains base settings and some settings that are for specific environments.
 It also contains the root url config that includes the api under the namespace

-_healthroute for health checking.
+api.
 There is also a wsgi.py file which can be used to expose the applications.

 contrib: contains extra apps that can be installed.
 For now it only contains the backend part of the database plugin.
 This app is installed by default, but it is optional.

 core: is a required app that is installed by default.
 It contains some abstract concepts that are reused throughout the backend.
-It also contains the code for the group and application concepts that are at the core of Baserow.
+It also contains the code for the workspace and application concepts that are at the core of Baserow.
 Of course there are also helper classes, functions, and decorators that can be reused.

 manage.py: the Django manage.py file to execute management commands.